A hemorrhagic stroke is brain damage caused by bleeding in the brain. This can happen after a blood vessel bursts or if brain tissue bleeds.

-Doctors may also use the term intracranial stroke when talking about hemorrhagic stroke.
+Doctors may also use the term “intracranial hemorrhage” when talking about hemorrhagic stroke.

-In this article, find out why a hemorrhagic stroke happens, how to recognize it and what treatments are available.
+This article discusses why hemorrhagic stroke happens, how to recognize it, and what treatments are available.

-The following conditions, medical histories and habits may put a person at a higher
+The following conditions, medical histories, and habits may be

 - high blood pressure